 Four: Reusable lunch containers.
 Instead of plastic bags and individually packaged snacks, I’ve always used reusable bento boxes for my son’s lunch.
 My favorites are the Ziploc containers and the Easy Lunch Boxes.
 These fit nicely into a reusable insulated lunch bag with an ice pack for school or camp.

 Five: Glass Food Storage Containers.
 A few years ago I invested in a lot of storage containers for the fridge and freezer so we can cut down on our plastic bag use.
 We use a mix of glass canning jars, glass containers with snap-on plastic lids, and plastic, preferring to use glass whenever possible.
 Some people have said they’re afraid to use glass containers if they have kids, but we’ve never broken a glass storage container yet (I’m also known to be klutzy).
+Using the ‘real stuff’ like glass in your home, encourages your kids to learn how to properly handle things (this is a Montessori philosophy that has always worked well for us)

 Seven: Purchasing pre-loved items whenever possible.
 When we need to purchase something, I try to see if we can find it use first.
 Not only does it save something going to a landfill but it also saves us money.
-Thrift stores, Facebook Marketplace, Offer Up, eBay, and Poshmark are a few of my favorite sources.
+Thrift stores, Facebook Marketplace, eBay, and Poshmark are a few of my favorite sources.
 This has worked out well especially for kids’ items since they outgrow things so fast (clothes, outdoor toys, etc).

 Nine: Switch to paperless electronic billing.
 I love getting less mail – all those paper bills just added to clutter and were bad for the environment.

 Thirteen: Indoor plants.
 Call me the crazy plant lady.
-I’ve added a lot of indoor plants to our home this past year – not only do I love the look but I”m happy about the air-cleansing properties of house plants.
+I’ve added a lot of indoor plants to our home this past year – not only do I love the look but I’m happy about the air-cleansing properties of house plants.

 Sixteen: Ceiling Fans in every room.
 I’ve found that I can keep our AC thermostat higher if we run our ceiling fans which results in lower electricity usage.
 When we built our house we had ceiling fans installed in almost all the rooms.
 They’re not my first choice for decor, but the energy savings are worth it.